GSoC 2019 Project Ideas

 Christian Schnegelberger, Marc Alexander

-For non-website ideas, RFCs on Area51 are a good source of ideas as they represent what our users already told us they want.
-Most mentors are available in phpBB's IRC development channel #phpbb-dev and on Area51.
-For website ideas feel free to contact one of the website mentors (via IRC [#phpbb-www] or email `website [at] phpbb [dot] com`).
+RFCs on Area51 are a good source of ideas as they represent what our users already told us they want.
+Most mentors are available in phpBB's Discord or phpBB's IRC development channel #phpbb-dev and on Area51.

 If you propose an original idea it will have a higher chance of being accepted if it satisfies the following two criteria: